Chapter

 What does John chapter 7 mean?

 Chapters 7 and 8 represent the beginning of the end of Jesus' public ministry.
-In these passages, He will openly challenge the spiritual errors of the Jewish leaders, and declare His own role in the salvation of mankind.
-In response, the religious officials' approach to Jesus will turn further towards a plot for murder.
+In these passages, He will openly challenge the spiritual errors of the Jewish leaders and declare His role in the salvation of mankind.
+In response, the religious officials will turn deeper towards a plot for murder.
 John chapter 7 begins after another leap in the gospel's timeline.
 The events of chapter 6 occurred around one year prior to Jesus' crucifixion.
 The events of chapter 7, centered on the Feast of Booths/Tabernacles, happen about six months later.
-This feast was among the most important in Jewish tradition, and was a hub of religious and cultural activity.
+This feast was among the most important in Jewish tradition; it was a hub of religious and cultural activity.

-This passage begins with Jesus' family mocking Him for the events of chapter 6.
-They assume that a man seeking publicity and fame ought to do His magic tricks at the most public festival of the year.
-The "brothers" mentioned here are, by all reasonable interpretations, the literal half-brothers of Jesus.
-That is, these are the biological sons of Mary.
+This passage begins with Jesus' family mocking Him, possibly with a reference to the events of chapter 6.
+They assume a man seeking publicity and fame ought to do His magic tricks at the most public festival of the year.
+By all reasonable interpretations, the "brothers" mentioned here are the literal half-brothers of Jesus.
+These are the biological sons of Mary.
 Jesus, however, is still sensitive to God's timetable, and chooses not to go to the feast with them.
-Instead, He will go later, and alone, in order to be more discreet.
+Instead, He will go later, and alone, to be more discreet.
+Jesus' family members are not the only ones anticipating His arrival in Jerusalem; the crowd discusses who He might be (John 7:1–13).

-Over the course of this chapter, Jesus provokes rumor, discussion, and eventually argument among the people.
-The division caused by Jesus' words will even extend to the religious leaders themselves.
+Division over Jesus even extends to these religious leaders themselves.
 Nicodemus, the same man who spoke with Jesus in chapter 3, will make an appeal for due process.
 In response, his peers ridicule him and reject his suggestion.
-This makes chapter 7 a crucial passage for understanding the Pharisees, in particular.
-Their example is a warning about how arrogance, ignorance, and tradition can cause spiritual blindness.
+This makes chapter 7 a crucial passage for understanding the Pharisees.
+Their example is a warning about how arrogance, ignorance, and obsession with tradition can cause spiritual blindness (John 7:50–53).

+The gospel of John was originally written without chapter or verse divisions.
+Those came later, so separations from one chapter to the next don't always mean the writer has a new topic.
 The last verse associated with chapter 7 begins the story of Jesus and the adulterous woman (John 7:53—8:11).
-Most scholars believe that this passage is an authentic, inspired account of a real event.
-However, they also believe that it was not originally found in this particular place in Scripture.
-Verse 12 of chapter 8 seems to flow very naturally from Jesus' teaching here as He continues declaring His role as Messiah using various metaphors.
+Most scholars believe that passage is an authentic, inspired account of a real event.
+Some do not, but nearly all agree it was not originally found in this place in Scripture.
+Verse 12 of chapter 8 seems to flow very naturally from Jesus' teaching here: He continues declaring His role as Messiah using various metaphors.

 Expand